New Hampshire Sheep & Wool Festival

 - Skeins must be tied in at least 4 places.

 - Skeins will be judged on Saturday.
 After judging, skeins will be displayed in the 4-H/Fleece Sale barn.

-- Entries will be released on Sunday at 3 p.m. and must be picked up in the 4-H Building by 4:30 p.m.
+- Return of skeins: Entries will be released on Sunday at 3 p.m. and can be picked up in the 4-H Building until 4:30 p.m.
+New in 2019: Entrants may include a pre-addressed, prepaid mailer for the return of their skein(s); please state the number of skeins to be mailed.
+Prizes and, if possible, award ribbons will be included in the return package.
 Neither the Guild nor the NH Sheep & Wool Growers Association is responsible for unclaimed skeins or awards.

 Please attach two 3x5 cards to each entry with the following information:

 PLEASE READ CAREFULLY AS IMPROPERLY MARKED ITEMS WILL NOT BE ELIGIBLE TO BE JUDGED!

 On Card #1, write legibly, and using both sides if necessary, include the following:

 - Class number